flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

         It could be anything from a usb drive to a controller.
 Please try to minimise how many peripherals you have connected.

+??? failure "Live Weather Causing CTD"

+    !!! tip ""
+        *Affected versions: Stable, Development*

+    ^^Description^^

+    A public service announcement when live on the MSFS forums detailing an issue where using live weather and/or switching presets after loading in will cause a crash to desktop.

+    ^^Possible Solution or Workaround^^

+    It is recommended by the MSFS team to start a flight with a **preset** weather selection. **Do this before starting your flight**.

+    It may be advisable to also not switch presets or use live weather at all during your flight.

+    ^^Additional Information^^

+    Keep up to date with the follow MSFS forum post - [Current issue with live weather and associated ctd](https://forums.flightsimulator.com/t/current-issue-with-live-weather-and-associated-ctd-and-possibly-black-screen-on-xbox/486177)

 ??? failure "Latest Nvidia Driver Causes CTD"
     ### Latest Nvidia Driver Causes CTD